This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 I’m using gooseberry gel paste for the leaves and the calyxes, mulberry gel paste for the petals, and lemon yellow gel paste for the centers.

-Always use gel paste to color gumpaste because the liquid color will alter the consistency of the paste, and working with it will be difficult.
+Always use gel paste to color gumpaste because the liquid color will alter the paste’s consistency, and working with it won’t be easy.

 Download Your Free Resource Guide